Tselana Travel

 Meals Included: Breakfast

-Overnight: Cashel | Cashel Palace Hotel
+Overnight: Cork | Imperial Hotel

-Room Type: x1 Carriage House Classic
+Room Type: x1 Deluxe Kingsize

 Meals Included: Breakfast

-Day 4 - Saturday 12th July - Buffalo Farm Tour & Cheese Tasting
+Day 4 - Saturday 28th June - Buffalo Farm Tour & Cheese Tasting

-As you drive further south today, the landscape becomes more wild and rugged.
+As you drive further west today, the landscape becomes more wild and rugged.
 Your first stop is a local Buffalo farm in the lush green countryside where you will take a tour of the land, meet the herd, chat about the cheese-making process with Dorothy, and partake in a special tasting experience using local produce and cheese made right there on the farm.
 Afterwards, you continue to the small town of Kenmare, nestled between the Beara Peninsula and the majestic landscapes of the Ring of Kerry.

 Overnight: Kenmare | Sheen Falls Lodge

-Room Type: x1 Superior Deluxe
+Room Type: x1 Deluxe Room

 Meals Included: Breakfast and Lunch

-Day 5 - Sunday 13th July - Exploring the Beara Peninsula with a Folklorist
+Day 5 - Sunday 29th June - Exploring the Beara Peninsula with a Folklorist

 Balanced on the edge of County Cork and County Kerry, the Beara Peninsula is the wildest of Kerry’s three peninsulas.
 This rugged corner of Ireland weaves a tapestry of wild mountains, pristine lakes, and meandering coastal and mountain roads.
 The Beara Peninsula is rich in local culture.
 Sparsely populated and rural, you can stumble across quiet villages and their warm and welcoming communities.
 Today you will head out walking the Beara Peninsula with a local folklorist, Carina, who also specialises in the archaeology of the region bringing this fascinating landscape to life.
 A writer and storyteller, Carina conducts guided historical tours throughout the Peninsula and aims to give the visitor an appreciation of the deep history, culture and dramatic beauty that is Beara.